survived/mquote/README.md

 Don't you find it could be confusing?
 Especially if there're a lot of such things.
 Even putting simple expression like `my_struct.field` must be handled in this way.

-# Introduce Templating `quote!`
+# Introduce templating `mquote!`
 It supports:
 - [x] Expression insertion
 - [x] **if/else** condition
 - [ ] **for** iteration
 - [ ] **match**ing

-The crate does not reimplement the same things as already done in `quote` and `proc_quote`, it provides another syntax for them instead.
-That means `mquote!` expands into `quote!` calling.
+This crate is not about syntax sugar only!
+In fact using `mquote!` in complicated cases gives a bit of performance increasing since it does not create a several `TokenStream`s and join them together, it handles everything within single `TokenStream`.

 # Examples